apply for funeral benefit

 • An informal application or an application form provided by the authority.

-Understanding legal foundations and specific regulations
+Understand legal basics and specific regulations

 Consider special cases and additional aspects

-Support and advice tailored to your individual case
+Support and advice for your individual case

 FAQ